China Anne McClain: 2011–2014: A.N.T. Farm and the McClain Sisters

-2015–present: Descendants and Black Lightning
+2015–2021: Descendants and Black Lightning

 In 2015, McClain was featured in the FOX series Bones (2015) in the episode "The Lost in the Found", playing Kathryn Walling.
 McClain sang "Night is Young" on the soundtrack for the Disney Channel Original Movie Descendants.
 Her song also appeared in Descendants: Wicked World (2015).
 She voiced Freddie, the daughter of Dr. Facilier.
-Her sister, Lauryn McClain, voiced the character for season two.
-McClain voiced the role of Ghufaira in the animated action-drama film Bilal: A New Breed of Hero (2015).
-She went on to guest star on The Night Shift, and starred in a voice role as Lyra in the English version of the film Sheep and Wolves, both in 2016.
+Her sister, Lauryn McClain, voiced the character in season 2.
+McClain voiced the role of Ghufaira in the animated Biblical action-drama film Bilal: A New Breed of Hero (2015).
+She went on to guest-star on The Night Shift, and starred in a voice role as Lyra in the English-language version of the Slavic film Sheep and Wolves, both in 2016.
 On November 25, 2016, McClain performed her cover of the song "This Christmas" at the Disney Parks Presents: A Descendants Magical Holiday Celebration.

 In April 2017, she was an award presenter at the 2017 Radio Disney Music Awards.
-In June, Variety named her one of the "10 TV Stars to Watch in 2017" for her role as Jennifer Pierce in her then upcoming 2018 television series Black Lightning.
+In June, Variety named her one of the "10 TV Stars to Watch in 2017" for her role as Jennifer Pierce in her then-upcoming 2018 television series Black Lightning.
 In July, Descendants 2 premiered, in which she played the villain Uma, the daughter of Ursula.
 Her single "What's My Name" from the film peaked on several Billboard charts and was certified gold, with 500,000 units sold, on November 10, 2017.
-She also guest starred as Sheena on K.C.
+She also guest-starred as Sheena on K.C.
 Undercover (2017), and starred as Meg in the Lifetime television film Ten: Murder Island (2017), which she also executive produced.

-In January 2018, McClain began playing Jennifer Pierce in Black Lightning on The CW, and in February reprised her role as Jazmine Payne on The Paynes (2018).
+In January 2018, McClain began playing as Jennifer Pierce in Black Lightning on The CW, and in February reprised her role as Jazmine Payne on The Paynes (2018).
 Later that year in September, she reprised her role as Uma in the television short film Under the Sea: A Descendants Short Story.
 In November, she starred in the action thriller film Blood Brother, opposite Trey Songz and Ron Killings.
-In November 2018, McClain performed her original song "Young Guns" during a season two episode of Black Lightning.
+In November 2018, McClain performed her original song "Young Guns" during a second-season episode of Black Lightning.

 In August 2019, McClain reprised her role as Uma in Descendants 3.
-In February 2020 it was announced that Tyler Perry's House of Payne would be revived on BET.
-In June 2020, her girl group changed their name to Thriii, and performed at Radio Disney Presents ARDYs Summer Playlist.
+In February 2020, it was announced that Tyler Perry's House of Payne would be revived on BET in the next season.
+In June 2020, the girl group changed their name to Thriii, and performed at Radio Disney Presents ARDYs Summer Playlist.
 On August 20, it was announced that Tyler Perry's House of Payne would premiere on September 2, 2020.
-Later that year, McClain was part of the cast of the Netflix comedy Hubie Halloween.
+Later that year, McClain was part of the cast of the Netflix dark comedy Hubie Halloween.

 In March 2021, McClain left Black Lightning and her role was recast with Laura Kariuki.
 McClain, however, later returned to reprise her role in the series finale.